meizabel/documentation/java/event-bus.md

 The passed [Event](../biz-model/event.md) is stored in the [Event Store](./event-store.md) associated with the Event Bus **before**  it is passed to handlers.

-The execution of handler methods is performed by an `Executor` associated with the instance of Event Bus.
+The execution of handler methods is performed by an `Executor` associated with the instance of the Event Bus.

 If a handler method throws an exception (which in general should be avoided), the exception is logged.
 If there is no handler for the posted event, the fact is logged as warning, with no further processing.